sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 ### Getting started
 #### Login
- To fetch connected devices, start or refund a pyment you must be logged into payleven SDK.
-Use the API key received on the payleven developers portal together with the merchant credentials (email address & password) to authenticate your app and get an instance of `Payleven` object.
+ To fetch connected devices, start or refund a payment you must be logged into payleven SDK.
+Use the API key received from payleven, together with your payleven merchant account (email address & password) to authenticate your app and get an instance of `Payleven` object.
 Check out our Sample Integration to see how easily you can observe the Login state.
  ```java
  public class MainActivity extends Activity {
   private Payleven mPaylevenApi;